 In 2017, a major data breach at Equifax impacted the personal information of roughly 147 million people.
-There is a $671 million class-action settlement pending, and the company is undertaking a $1.25 billion technology and security investment program called EFX2020.
+The company has agreed to a global settlement that includes up to $425 million to help people affected by the data breach.

 Can AnnualCreditReport.com Be Hacked?

 While AnnualCreditReport.com takes steps to keep its site secure, hypothetically, your credit report could be accessed if an impersonator had enough of your personal information.
 That’s what happened in an incident in 2013.
 Perpetrators were able to illegally access the credit reports of some celebrities “using considerable amounts” of personal details gathered from other sources, according to TransUnion.
 “As we confirmed at the time, neither AnnualCreditReport.com nor TransUnion was hacked,” said David Blumberg, a TransUnion spokesman.

 Keep in mind that even if someone were to obtain your Social Security number, address history, and date of birth, they also would have to answer the identity-verification questions successfully.
 If they don’t know who holds your mortgage or the balances on your student loans, for instance, they’d hit a roadblock.

 AnnualCreditReport.com is the only site sanctioned by the federal government, and there are a number of lookalike websites that the Federal Trade Commission calls impostors.
 Some include terms like “free report” in their names; others purposely misspell AnnualCreditReport.com so the URL is nearly the same.

 These sites may attempt to collect your personal information or direct you to other sites that want to sell you something.
 Or they may try to get you to sign up for a seemingly free credit report for which you’ll later be charged.

 Use caution if you’re asked to enter your credit card or bank account number, as this could be used to bill you at the end of a free trial.
 Check the site’s security certificate, and be wary of sites with “HTTP” rather than “HTTPS” in the address.
 “HTTP” means the site is less secure.